nucypher/nucypher/docs/source/application_development/getting_started.rst

 --------------------------

 The NuCypher network does not store or handle an application's data; instead - it manages access *to* application data.
-Management of encrypted secrets and public keys tends to be highly domain-specific - The surrounding architecture will vary greatly depending on the throughput, sensitivity, and sharing cadence of application secrets.
+Management of encrypted secrets and public keys tends to be highly domain-specific - the surrounding architecture will vary greatly depending on the throughput, sensitivity, and sharing cadence of application secrets.

 In all cases, NuCypher must be integrated with a storage and transport layer in order to function properly.